Application-UI-UX/mobile_implementation_core/docs/src/main/sphinx/getting_started.rst

       .newMessage(sensor_msgs.PointCloud._TYPE);

-If you want to use messages that you define, whether they are officially released packages or your own custom packages, follow the instructions on the roswiki (refer to :roswiki:`rosjava/Messages`).
+If you want to use messages that you define, whether they are officially released packages or your own custom packages, follow the instructions on the roswiki (refer to :roswiki:`rosmobile/Messages`).

 Parameters
 ----------

-rosjava offers full access to the ROS :roswiki:`Parameter Server`.
+rosmobile offers full access to the ROS :roswiki:`Parameter Server`.
 The :roswiki:`Parameter Server` is a shared dictionary of configuration parameters accessible to all the nodes at runtime.
 It is meant to store configuration parameters that are easy to inspect and modify.